it-innovation/sam/doc/composition.rst

 Composition problem
 ===================

-We will now move on to a more realistic example, where will we detect a problem with combining two access control techniques.
+In this example, we detect a problem with combining two access control techniques.
 The situation is:

 1. The `File` interface provides a `readOnly` method, which returns a read-only proxy to the file.
 2. A reference can be wrapped by a `Logger`, which logs all operations performed.